 - improve health and sanitation conditions

-- Organized 12 volunteering trips, with more than 100 volunteers from 20 different countries
+- Organised 16 volunteering trips, with more than 150 volunteers from 20 different countries.

-- Supported four school programs in Nepal — three in remote mountainous districts and one in Kathmandu
+- Supported 4 school programs in Nepal — three in remote mountainous districts and one in Kathmandu.
+Funded salary for 5 teachers in two projects for 4 years.

-- Funded the construction of two new classrooms, four school toilets, set up library, and donated books
+- Funded the construction of two new classrooms, four school toilets and five household toilets, set up library, and donated books.

-- Installed solar panels in local education center and schools to provide proper lighting and clean energy
+- Installed solar panels in local education center and schools to provide proper lighting and clean energy.
+Conducted revamped “Liter of light” project and trained local technicians in remote village.

-- Planned and executed Youth Development Program to 50 Junior College students to improve financial skills, thereby enhancing employability
+- Executed Youth Development Program to 50 Junior College students to improve financial skills, thereby enhancing employability.
+Conducted Coding training and 3D printing workshop in Snowland school to bridge digital gaps.

 Although the annual cost of education for one child is relatively low at less than USD 200, 40% of Nepalese children do not get to continue their education past 12 years old, according to UNICEF.
 You can play a part to help make a sustainable difference to these children, simply by: